techrityorg/hack-for-good/README.md

 ![Judging Criteria](./images/Judging_info.png)

 ## How to Register?

-* Register as a hacker: https://bit.ly/register-hack-for-good-2023
+* Register as a hacker
-* Join the Techrity Slack Channel: https://bit.ly/h4g-2023-join-techrity
+* Join the Techrity Slack Channel
 * Follow us on our socials: @techrityorg and @t4gafrica
 * Form a team: See the hackathon guide
 * Start Building